mainej/schema-voyager/README.md

 From the DataScript file, you can [generate a standalone HTML file](#view-schema-html) from which to view the data.
 This file is free of dependencies, so it can be committed, emailed or otherwise shared anywhere.

-Within the HTML there are diagrams of collections and their relationships.
-These can be exported to PNG or SVG.
-(Open the menu in the upper right of any diagram.)

 ## Usage

 OK, so how do you put it all together?